By Mary Scott. Last Updated 23rd May 2022. Welcome to our guide on assault compensation claims.

 You can find further information in this ONS overview of violent crime and sexual offences.

-Unless otherwise specified, you can often make a personal injury claim for any form of assault which resulted in a physical or psychological injury.
+Unless otherwise specified, you can often make a personal injury claim for any form of assault that resulted in a physical or psychological injury.
 Examples of assault compensation claims we can conduct include:

 - Assaults in public places.

-- Assaults in the home (by a domestic partner, etc).
+- Being assaulted in the home (by a domestic partner, etc).

 - Sexual assaults